vietth-bka/Deerling-render/README.md

 - [x] Samplers
   - [x] Halton
   - [x] Independent

+# lightwave

+Welcome to _lightwave_, an educational framework for writing ray tracers that can render photo-realistic images!
+Lightwave provides the boring boilerplate, so you can focus on writing the insightful parts.
+It aims to be minimal enough to remain comprehensible, yet flexible enough to provide a solid foundation even for sophisticated rendering algorithms.

 <!-- ## Assignments
 We want you to make this renderer truly your own.
 Our assignments provide ample opportunities to customize your renderer with features that you personally find interesting, and you are welcome to change each and every line of your renderer as you see fit, including all of its interfaces.
 The only **hard requirement** is that your renderer remains capable of reading our test scene files, and outputs the right images for those.